-III.3.
+3.3.
 X50 Avionics and Heritage Hardware

 The X50 avionics system builds on the modular and expandable philosophy and also improves manufacturability, integration, and testing.
 The avionics system is based on a cardframe structure with backplane interconnections as shown in Figure 9.
 This results in far less labour to interconnect the modules and also simplifies integration and module insertion and replacement.
 The new modules that have been developed for X50 avionics include: (a) Power Distribution Module (PDM), (b) Battery Charge Module (BCM), (c) S-band Transmitter/Receiver (STRx), (d) Payload Interface Unit (PIU).
 These cards are located in the cardframe using wedgelocks for easy insertion and extraction.
 The power and data interconnections are via the backplane, keeping the front of the cardframe free of harness and thus allowing easy module insertion and extraction.
-The avionics subsystem module cards will be housed in two 7-slot cardframe structures; one cardframe structure is allocated for OBDH and STRx cards.
-Two of each card is flown for redundancy and
+The avionics subsystem module cards will be housed in two 7-slot cardframe structures; one cardframe structure is allocated for power cards (BCM and PDM) while the other is allocated for OBDH and STRx cards.
+Two of each card is flown for redundancy and protect against failures.